TeoSean00/React-First-Project-Movie-Application/README.md

 Find the project LIVE at https://teosean-react-first-solo-project-movieapp.vercel.app/

-*Some movies do NOT return poster images
+*Some movies do NOT return poster images when retrieved from the external API

 # Getting Started with Create React App